 For more information view the April 2020 project notification (PDF, 141Kb).

 The Barton Highway is an essential part of the NSW and ACT transport network, connecting communities to essential services, employment, health care, education opportunities and supporting freight movement.

 In 2017 the Australian and NSW governments announced funding to begin the duplication of the Barton Highway in NSW.

 Duplicating the highway will ensure safer and more reliable journeys for almost 13,000 road users who use the Barton Highway daily.

 The section of highway from the ACT border towards Murrumbateman was identified for immediate duplication.
 The existing highway will become the southbound carriageway and the new lanes will be the northbound carriageway.

 During detailed design we will be working with the road construction industry to maximise the length of duplication that can be delivered with the available funding.

-The Barton Highway upgrade is moving closer to construction and work is continuing behind the scenes.
+The first stage of duplication is moving closer to construction, with work continuing behind the scenes.
 Upgrading the highway and carrying out safety improvements will bring major benefits to road users.
 These improvements support regional development and provide: